Magdeburg: 20th century

 It was occupied by 9th US Army troops on 18 April 1945 and was left to the Red Army on 1 July 1945.
 Post-war the area was part of the Soviet Zone of Occupation and many of the remaining pre-World War II city buildings were destroyed, with only a few buildings near the cathedral and in the southern part of the old city being restored to their pre-war state.
 Before the reunification of Germany, many surviving Gründerzeit buildings were left uninhabited and, after years of degradation, waiting for demolition.

 From 1949 until German reunification on 3 October 1990, Magdeburg belonged to the German Democratic Republic.

 Since German reunification

 In 1990 Magdeburg became the capital of the new state of Saxony-Anhalt within reunified Germany.
 Huge parts of the city and its centre were also rebuilt in a modern style.
 Its economy is one of the fastest-growing in the former East German states.

 In 2005 Magdeburg celebrated its 1200th anniversary.

-The city was hit by 2013 European floods.
+The city was hit by the 2013 European floods.
 Authorities declared a state of emergency and said they expected the Elbe river to rise higher than in 2002.
 In Magdeburg, with water levels of 5 m above normal, about 23,000 residents had to leave their homes on 9 June.

+On 20 December 2024, at least five people were killed and more than 200 injured at the Magdeburg Christmas market when a car was driven into the crowd.
+The suspect, who was arrested at the scene, was identified in German media as Taleb al-Abdulmohsen, a Saudi psychiatrist living in Germany since 2006.

 Intel will build its largest plant in Europe in the south of the city by 2027.